kalush666/dev-utils-vs-code-extension/README.md

 5. Enter the folder name for each framework.
 6. The extension will generate a `run.bat` file in your workspace root.
 7. Double-click `run.bat` to run all selected scripts in separate windows.

+### From the Terminal (CLI)

+1. Open a terminal and navigate to the `dev-utils` folder.
+2. Run the CLI script:
+   - If using TypeScript directly: `npx ts-node src/generate-batch.ts`
+   - If compiled to JavaScript: `node dist/generate-batch.js`
+3. Follow the prompts to select frameworks, options, and folder names.
+4. The script will generate a `run.bat` file in your current directory.
+5. Double-click `run.bat` to run all selected scripts in separate windows.

 ## Example